• Concerts & Events

 Core Values

-2. Accessibility and Inclusion / We are committed to removing barriers — physical, financial, and cultural — so that everyone can experience the joy, connection, and possibility that music offers.
+2. Accessibility + Inclusion: We are committed to removing barriers — physical, financial, and cultural — so that everyone can experience the joy, connection, and possibility that music offers.

-3. Community and Belonging / We use music to strengthen the social fabric of our region.
+3. Community + Belonging: We use music to strengthen the social fabric of our region.
 Our work is grounded in relationships, collaboration, and a deep belief in the power of music to bring people together.

-4. Leadership in Place / We are proud to lead from Kamloops.
-We demonstrate that cultural excellence and national leadership can, and must, come from communities beyond Canada’s major urban centres.
+4. Leadership in Place: We are proud to lead from Kamloops.
+We demonstrate that meaningful artistic expression and national leadership can — and must — come from communities beyond Canada’s major urban centres.

-6. Innovation and Stewardship / We explore new ways to deliver programs sustainably and responsively.
-We are building resilient, future-forward models for orchestras and music schools in Canada.
+6. Innovation + Stewardship: We explore new ways to deliver programs sustainably and responsively.
+We are building a resilient, future-forward model for small + mid-sized orchestras and music schools outside of large urban centres.

 Community Impact